darynforman/gratitude-jar1/README.md

 Connection string: `postgres://gratitude_user:gratitude123@localhost:5432/gratitude_jar?sslmode=disable`

+## Environment Variables

+The application uses the following environment variables:

+- `SESSION_SECRET`: Secret key for session encryption (required in production)
+- `SECURE_COOKIES`: Set to "true" to enable secure cookies (recommended in production)
+- `CSRF_KEY`: Secret key for CSRF token generation (required in production)
+- `ENVIRONMENT`: Set to "production" in production environments

 ## License

 This project is developed for CMPS3162 Homework 2.